harrisonmalone/html-css-schedule/README.md

 - Run through example of moving elements within flexbox to the 9 different positions, pretty much take class through [docs](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 - Talk about different displays we've done thus far again (mention display none, inline, block, inline-block)

+Different displays
+Block: takes up the whole width of whatever it's in (parent)
+Inline: takes up same size of the thing (content)
+Inline-block: same as inline but respects height and width, and top bottom padding
+None: hidden (dropdown button, media queries)
+Flex: position things in different spaces, automates positioning

 11 - 12.30
 - Create a centred box (500px by 500px) in the middle of full width page using flexbox
 - Create a row of 4 boxes 200px by 200px using flexbox, test out different ways to justify them (center, flex-end, space-around)